taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **Majhee: "I won't..."**

 **Majhee: "I can't...*ask* anyone to stay.
-We all know the dangers of completing this project, of working in this building right now.
+We all know the risks that come with working on this project, with working in this city right now.
 We all have family to protect."**

 **Majhee: "But I also...personally...can't give up now.
 A stable splice with a bacterial colony is the first step towards splicing eSyrup with human cells.
 If Space Consortium patents living splices, they'll have a monopoly on all medical applications of eSyrup, and many will suffer because they can't pay Space Consortium's price."**